Physical Medicine and Rehabilitation for Charcot-Marie-Tooth Disease

 A study by Duchesne et al indicated that in addition to myelinated nerve fibers, small unmyelinated fibers are also involved in CMT-1A, with the authors finding significantly reduced intraepidermal nerve fiber density in patients with CMT-1A compared with healthy controls.
 The study also reported epidermal Langerhans cell density to be significantly lower in patients with CMT-1A, possibly demonstrating that Langerhans cells are associated with the neuropathic pain some patients experience.
 The study’s results, according to the investigators, may reveal that along with PMP22 dosage, other factors influence the development of CMT-1A.
 [19]

-Slowing of conduction in motor and sensory nerves was believed to cause weakness and numbness.
-A study by Krajewski and colleagues suggested that neurologic dysfunction and clinical disability in CMT-1A are caused by loss or damage to large-diameter motor and sensory axons.
-[23] Pain and temperature sensations usually are not affected, because they are carried by unmyelinated (type C) nerve fibers.
+Slowing of conduction in motor and sensory nerves was formerly believed to cause weakness and numbness.
+However, a study by Krajewski and colleagues suggested that neurologic dysfunction and clinical disability in CMT-1A result when large-diameter motor and sensory axons are lost or damaged.
+[23] .
+Hence, this loss or damage is currently accepted as the cause for clinical disability and weakness in CMT-1A.
+Pain and temperature sensations usually are not affected, because they are carried by unmyelinated (type C) nerve fibers.

 In response to demyelination, Schwann cells proliferate and form concentric arrays of remyelination.
 Repeated cycles of demyelination and remyelination result in a thick layer of abnormal myelin around the peripheral axons.
 These changes cause what is referred to as an onion bulb appearance.